 It all looks pretty even to me.
 But all of that means nothing.
 Last year's Super Bowl win means nothing.
 The last six games mean nothing.
 Last week's playoff win means nothing.

+As always, it comes down to this: These teams know each other very well, and it will probably come down to who has the ball last.
 For both teams - if the defenses plays come out with their usual excellent performances and the offenses avoid turnovers and dumb mistakes, then the game is won.
 This could be a 6-3 game, but I am thinking that these two teams will really want to pound the snot out of each other.

 Given probable weather conditions - cold and windy - the passing games should be a bit subdued.
 Westbrook versus Brandon Jacobs should take center stage.
 The defenses both know this - and they welcome the challenge.
 But then....Andy Reid usually can't resist scratching that passing itch....